thanh018/Summary/README.md

   - Is more useful when you dont care when the script loading
   - You dont depend upon the script loading
   - Its not urgent to run soon and its stands alone so nothing else depends upon it
+  - `async` downloads the file during HTML parsing and will pause the HTML parser to execute it when it has finished downloading.

 3. Phân biệt var, let, const
 - main difference is scoping rules